 No one is an expert on his or her marriage.
 Not even marriage counselors inside their own marriage.
-Not even if they’re both marriage counselors, as is the case for Elizabeth and Mike.
+Not even if they're both marriage counselors, as was once the case for Elizabeth and Mike.

 In fact, thinking you have figured out the sources of the problems in your marriage is sure fire proof that you haven’t.
 Not only don’t we understand our spouse as well as we sometimes think, we don’t know ourselves that well either.

 A marriage is only as strong as your ability to repeat what your spouse feels and thinks in a way your spouse can completely agree with.
 And your spouse can do the same thing for your thoughts and feelings about the marriage.
 And neither of you get defensive because you see you're stuck but see your partner “gets you.”
 This is very hard to do!